lucaminudel/Objects-relationships-Coding-Dojo/README.md

 **The problem:** We want to model different parts of a robot, connect them in different ways as the robot evolve, and implement some features that act on all robot parts.

-(Each part has a battery with a capacity (Kilo Apmere Hour or KAh) and an on/off status.
-A robot part can be connected with and control other part)

 1. **left arm**
   - [x] Implement a robot left arm.
 The left arm accepts and executes a command in the form of a string.
 For the shake of this exercise, it's sufficient to implement just the "check" diagnostic command that writes, to the output console or to a log, the status of the arm in the form of this message: "Left arm status is ok."